deep110/deep110.github.io/posts/blogs/2021-01-09-understanding-digital-paint-colors.md

 ---

 Before going into the any of this I would like to talk about why I wrote this:
-- I have also been little confused a little with color theory and models in the past
+- I have always been little confused with color theory and models in the past
 - I came across an excellent [thread](https://www.reddit.com/r/askscience/comments/ksgy8l/why_if_i_mix_green_and_red_paints_in_equal/) on reddit regarding this and I loved the explanation there.
 - Few years back I wasted a lot of money to get right color prints of some photos